Opinion Piece

 Nigeria's production may be down by 200,000 barrels a day.

-Overall, once increased production from newly developed oilfields and decreased production from older oilfields are added up, there is likely to be about 5 million barrels a day less oil being produced in the world relative to 2005 (roughly 15% less).
-Projected increased deepwater and gas liquids production may make up for this loss.
-If not, unless global recession has destroyed this demand totally, an unmet demand for oil and oil products will likely keep prices high, if seasonally volatile.
+Overall, once increased production from newly developed oilfields and decreased production from older oilfields are added up, there is likely to be about 80 - 87 million barrels a day of oil and other liquid fuels being produced in the world, which is around the 2008 level.
+Increased deepwater and gas liquids production makes up for decline in aging mega fileds.
+Global recession will destroy 'excess' demand, so there may not be an unmet demand for oil and oil products keeping prices high.

 Plummeting consumption is likely to stabilise the price, at that price band.
 Fundamental 'base-line' consumption for essential services and functions (agriculture, food distribution, civil services) will always be there almost no matter what price the fuel.
+Most new oil extraction projects are uneconomic above around $55 a barrel.
 'Luxury' demand all but disappears.
 Infrastructural and economically viable industry demand alone supports it.
-What that price might be can only be guessed at; it might be in a range between $US70 to $US90 with political and weather 'scares' spiking it to around $US120.

 We are discussing the end of cheap oil, which has, in this worst case scenario, arrived about 2010.
 Recession, interspersed with brief recoveries, is inevitable under these assumptions.